johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-hypr.md

 ### Configure Edge for Business Device Trust Integration

-Now that your Entra ID users are integrated with HYPR, you’ll need to configure Edge for Business for the Device Trust integration.
+Now that your Entra ID users are integrated with HYPR, you need to configure Edge for Business for the Device Trust integration.
 Perform the following steps through the Entra portal using an account with proper administrative permissions.

 ## 2. Grant API Permission to the HYPR Application